biicode/docs/c++/examples/zmq.rst

    $ bin/examples_zmq_cpp_hwclient

-You should see how the client send "Hello"s to the server and the server respond back "World"
+You should see how the client send "Hello"s to the server and the server respond back "World".